DylanParenzee/learn_journ/README.md

 Working on the revision of the Asycnc Javascript module today, as decided earlier, I will be going through everything revolving around asynchronous javascript for the next couple of sessions before moving on to the next sections.

+<b>Friday 31.12.21</b>

+Continued on with through revision of creating promises and also utilizing the return of promises, working on getting a through foundational understanding of how promises work on both the declaration and return sides, for today I utilized the .then and the .catch fucntions, during the next session I will be focusing on utilizing the asynch and await keywords.
+The second time through this module has certainly made more sense I think it has been extremly important for me to slow down and realise some concepts are just a little more time consuming to grasp.